 - 2000 – 2002 330Ci

 The cause of this issue is believed to be the propellant used in the release of the air bags.
-According to NHTSA documents, the propellant has the potential to break down over time due to exposure to high levels of humidity and temperature cycling.
+The propellant has the potential to break down over time due to exposure to high levels of humidity and temperature cycling.

 Timeline of events

 The 2000 – 2002 BMW air bag recall is one of several that have affected the auto industry tracing back several years.